 In 1699, the 10th Guru of the Sikhs, Guru Gobind Singh, formed the Khalsa Panth of warriors to defend religious freedoms, marking the birth of the Khalsa way of living in the Sikh religion.
 This new way Panth of Sikhism was a pivotal turning point in the religion—one that is celebrated each year during Vaisakhi.

 Traditionally, Vaisakhi in Hinduism also marks the beginning of the Solar New Year and is a celebration of the spring harvest.
-Although it is known by many names—which vary by region and include names like Baisakhi, Vaishakhi, and Vasakhi—the holiday is typically celebrated in much the same way wherever you go.
+Although it is known by many names—which vary by region and include names such as Baisakhi, Vaishakhi, and Vasakhi—the holiday is typically celebrated in much the same way wherever you go.

 During Vaisakhi celebrations, the Sikh temples are typically decorated for the holiday, and Sikhs will bathe in local lakes and rivers in honor of the sacredness of rivers in Sihk culture before heading to the gurdwaras to attend kirtans.
 Additionally, people often gather to commune and share traditional foods with one another.